Cardinals vs. Reds Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 53 hits with 16 doubles, seven home runs, 32 walks and 23 RBI.
+- Goldschmidt has 55 hits with 16 doubles, nine home runs, 33 walks and 25 RBI.
 He's also stolen seven bases.

 Goldschmidt Recent Games